-This policy should be read alongside the Physical Contact & Reasonable Force Policy.
+This policy should be read alongside the Physical Handling and Restraints Policy.
 Staff are aware of the circumstances when physical intervention is allowable.
 Staff members have a legal power to use reasonable force to prevent pupils from hurting themselves or others, from damaging property or from causing disorder.
-Reasonable adjustments will be made for disabled pupils and pupils with special educational needs.
+Reasonable adjustments will be made for disabled children and children with special educational needs.
 The degree of force used should be the minimum needed to achieve the desired result.
 The school will record any significant incident in which a member of staff uses force on a pupil, and will report any such incident to the pupil's parents as soon as practicable after the incident.